trevorscott/gen-hcl/README.md

 # Clone Common Runtime App to Private Spaces

-You can use this tool to clone an existing common runtime app into private spaces.
-To do so you add the name of the space as config to your `.env` file:
+In order to duplicate an app and all its deps from the common runtime to private spaces add the name of the space as config to your `.env` file:

 ```
-SPACE_TO_CREATE_APP="8th-wonder"
+SPACE_TO_CREATE_APP="existing-private-space-name"
 ```